MassBank/MassBank-web/Documentation/MassBankRecordFormat.md

 CH$FORMULA: [C5H14NO]+
 ```

 It follows the Hill's System.
 No prosthetic molecule is included (see <a href="#2.2.1">2.2.1</a> `CH$NAME`).
-If possible the neutral forn should be given.
+If possible the neutral form of a functional group should be given.
 Charged molecules are given in square brackets with charge behind.
 Molecular formulae of derivatives by chemical modification with TMS, etc. should be given in <a href="#2.5.1">2.5.1</a> `MS$FOCUSED_ION: DERIVATIVE_FORM`.

 #### <a name="2.2.4"></a>2.2.4 CH$EXACT\_MASS
 Monoisotopic Mass of Chemical Compound.
 Mandatory